 The readings in this book range broadly over themes at the intersection of religion and the arts, including beauty and revelation, the vision of God, artistic and divine creation, meanings of signs and symbols, worship, liturgy, the relationship of word and images, and icons and iconoclasm.
 The text is composed of over 125 primary sources including the writings of Augustine, Meister Eckhart, Luther, Calvin, Wesley, Kant, Kierkegaard, Tillich, Barth, von Balthasar, and Begbie.

 Taylor, W. David O. For the Beauty of the Church: Casting a Vision for the Arts.
 Grand Rapids, MI: Baker Books, 2010.

 This collection of essays includes contributions from some of today’s finest writers and thinkers about the place of art in the church.
 In addition to Taylor an his essay, “Looking to the Future: A Hopeful Subversion,” contributors to this volume include Andy Crouch, Lauren F. Winner, Eugene Peterson, Barbara Nicolosi, and Joshua Banner.

-Mark A. Torgerson, An Architecture of Immanence: Architecture for Worship and Ministry Today (Grand Rapids, MI: Eerdmans Publishing, 2007).
+Torgerson, Mark A. An Architecture of Immanence: Architecture for Worship and Ministry Today.
+Grand Rapids, MI: Eerdmans Publishing, 2007.